sudolollemans/Archmain/README.md

 Dependencies: pacman, rsync, fwupdmgr, pacdiff.

-Free to use but check the code first and at least change the paths.
-It should be possible with an .env file too if you prefer that.
+Free to use but check the code first and at least change the paths. .Env file support.

 I'll try to put a decent explanation here about the functions when I have time to do so.